Huessenbergnetz/HBN_SFOS_Components/README.md

         // look further down to see an example for a licenses model
         licensesModel: UsedComponentsModel {}

-        // information to show a PaypalChooser on the AboutPage (optiona)
+        // information to show a PaypalChooser on the AboutPage (optional)
         // have a look up the page for more information about the properties
         paypalOrganization: "Me or my organization"
         paypalItem: "MyApp"